Glufosinate: Use

 Glufosinate is a broad-spectrum herbicide that is used to control important weeds such as morning glories, hemp sesbania (Sesbania bispinosa), Pennsylvania smartweed (Polygonum pensylvanicum), and yellow nutsedge (Cyperus esculentus) similar to glyphosate.
 It is applied to young plants during early development for full effectiveness.
-It is sold in formulations under brands including Basta, Rely, Finale, Challenge and Liberty.
+It is sold in formulations under brands including Basta, Rely, Finale, Challenge, and Liberty.

-Glufosinate is typically used in three situations as an herbicide:
+Glufosinate is typically used as an herbicide as: